 The following sections summarise the main linguistic and terminological issues that must be considered for the target language terminology:

-What to do with ambiguities in the source language
+4.2.1What to do with ambiguities in the source language

 In case of ambiguities in the international release, there is a risk, if a word-to-word translation is performed, that the ambiguity is replicated in the target language.
 Therefore, it is recommended that if the source language description is ambiguous to forward the issue to the IHTSDO via the request submission process, and then the translation is reviewed after a reply is received.